 00:20:47 but it certainly is true that you can understand that there are things that the Internet.

-00:20:53 Can do that we can never do because I've spent a lifetime learning stuff a very brief lifetime learning stuff I doubt
+00:20:53 Can do that we can never do because I've spent a lifetime learning stuff a very brief lifetime learning stuff I die

 00:20:59 it's gone but that won't happen with with other forms of memory

-00:21:04 and intelligence that will be there forever well your scientific achievements will definitely live on
+00:21:04 and intelligence they will be there forever. well your scientific achievements will definitely live on

-00:21:09 and be carried to homes.
-And to me in science and some sense also part of the much longer chain.
+00:21:09 and be carried on so aren't we in science in some sense also part of a much longer chain.

 00:21:16 We are I know that we all like to have the idea that there is some residue

-00:21:22 and if there isn't you know what happens is if you understand stuff it's incorporated into things
+00:21:22 There isn't you know what happens is you understand stuff it's incorporated into things

 00:21:29 and then immediately is taken for granted so it's not that we don't contribute

-00:21:34 but there isn't much residue it's flame it's not that I turned off it's gone but well it's there it's hot
+00:21:34 but there isn't much residue. it's the flame. it's that's right you turn it off it's gone but while it's there it's hot

-00:21:40 and useful talking about machines you know you think that in the future to will be more machines around us for instance
+00:21:40 and it's useful. talking about machines you know you think that in the future there will be more machines around us for instance

 00:21:49 robots.
-Will you know there's an interesting word that you just use which is machine yes is a.
+Well you know there's an interesting word that you just use which is machine yes is a.

 00:22:00 As we do

-00:22:01 and can do things that we can't do all that operates on different principles aren't we dismissing it a little bit to
+00:22:01 and can do things that we can't do allthough it operates on different principles aren't we dismissing it a little bit to

-00:22:06 call it a machine my lawn more as a machine I'm thinking about something rather different yes anyway robots.
+00:22:06 call it a machine. my lawn mower is a machine.
+I'm thinking about something rather different yes anyway robots.

 00:22:14 Robots were developed of course originally to replace people in tasks that were not doable or difficult

-00:22:24 or unpleasant than lifting body panels into an automobile assembly line or working in a minor things of that sort
+00:22:24 or unpleasant than lifting body panels into an automobile assembly line or working in a mine or things of that sort

 00:22:34 and there are a series of what our machines which have the unpleasant characteristic that if you happen to be standing